Soooooo my roommate keeps eating my food… How do I tell her to stop politely?

 It’s also possible that your roommate isn’t eating your food because she’s inconsiderate.
 Her taking your food may be connected to a larger problem such as an eating disorder.
 If you are concerned that this may be the case you might want to make some time to talk privately with her about it.
 Since the potential of your roommate having some kind of eating disorder is a sensitive topic, you may want to proceed with some care.
 It is recommended that in your discussion you try to focus on expressing your concern for her health and not the missing food.
 Before you speak to her you may want to educate yourself about eating disorders such as bulimia and the various resources out there for people who struggle with eating disorders.

 If none of the above tactics work, or you would just be more comfortable with another person to mediate the discussion, you might want to select a person that both you and you roommate trust to help you both talk about this challenging issue.
-Columbia students living in university housing may want talk to your Residential Advisor (RA), if you have one, or contact Residential Programs.
-If you use any or all of these interventions and your roommate still refuses to respect your boundaries, you may want to consider whether ort not you want to modify you living situation by moving out or getting a new roommate.Alice!
+If after that, your roommate still refuses to respect your boundaries, you may want to consider whether or not you want to modify you living situation by moving out or getting a new roommate.Alice!